 As I have written before, many parts of Sacramento’s local media has fallen short in recent years of our proud duty to fully and bravely inform, clarify and expose.
 I have no qualms calling out my profession where and when it falls short.
 After all, no real change can happen if everyone points fingers elsewhere and exempts oneself and one’s profession from fixing a problem common to which we each tend to contribute.

 But in noting this deletion from my essay, let me be clear that I do not put the SNR in the same category as the Bee.
 Far from it.
 SNR regularly features much laudatory journalism worthy of your support through an urgently needed donation.
 I have donated myself to assist them through these difficult times caused by COVID, and I recommend you do the same.

 In fact, it was completely in SNR’s purview to edit the above bullet from my essay, whether the reason was they disagreed with my point or as a general rule prefer to not criticize a fellow media outlet in its pages.
 They also rightly notified me of the deletion ahead of time.

-But if we truly wish to fix what ails our nation and community, we must always be able to start with that man in the mirror.
+But if we truly wish to fix what ails our politics and community, we must always be able to start with that man in the mirror.
 This includes being a good steward of one’s profession and not playing Hatfield & McCoy in urging improvements.